Skip to main content

 Skip table of contents

-Adding parameters to your Query
+Adding Parameters to Your Query

-You learned to use PocketQuery to execute basic SQL statements.
+In “https://help.livelyapps.com/pocketquery-for-confluence-cloud/creating-your-first-sql-query” you learned to use PocketQuery to execute basic SQL statements.
 Understanding how to use parameters is the first step to becoming a PocketQuery power user!
-Let’s go back to our “Rfam Authors” Query in the PocketQuery admin and edit it by clicking its name.
+Let’s go back to the Queries tab in the PocketQuery administration and select our “Rfam Authors” Query to edit it:

 PocketQuery allows you to insert parameters int your Query statement via the :-syntax.
 Let’s try this out by changing the SQL of our Query to this: